Monday, September 13, 2010

 “Then you need to go that way,” says the lady.

-So we go that way, but we do not know where to go or what to do.
+So we go that way, but we don’t know where to go or what to do.
 We push open a door that has a mail slot in it and nearly knock over another lady in scrubs.